arenaudineau/AwesomeArray-PythonDriver/README.md

 1. Download and install the NI-VISA drivers
 2. `B1530driver.py` and `B1530ErrorModule.py` are licensed and cannot be shared on GitHub, they are therefore missing on this repo.
 You must copy them at the location `extlibs/B1530Driver`, aside the `__init__.py` file.
-3. You can then go back to the root of this repo and run the command `python setup.py install`.
+3. You can then go back to the root of this repo and run the command `pip install .`.
 The script should download the Python library and install `aad` globally.

 You can now use `aad` as a regular library, by using `import aad` in any directory on the computer.

+### Extending the driver
+Same as previously but use `pip install -e .` not to have to exec the command at every change.
+After the extension is done, you can `pip install .`.

 ---
 #### **Linux users only**